hyperledger/besu-docs/.github/ISSUE_TEMPLATE/content_issue.md

 <!--
 **IMPORTANT: this is only for reporting documentation content issues.**

-- Besu software issues must be reported on https://github.com/hyperledger/besu repos.
+- Report Besu software issus on https://github.com/hyperledger/besu repos.
-- Doc tool issues must be reported using the "Doc tool bug report" template.
+- Report doc tool issues using the "Doc tool bug report" template.

 **Before filling a bug**, did you try to search in this doc search field? -->